-By default, vignettes are not built when packages are installed this way, but I have added static vignettes to the packages so that you should not have to build them.
+By default, vignettes are not built when packages are installed this way, but I have tried (maybe not always successfully) to include static vignettes in the packages so that you should not have to build them .
 There are also links below that you may download vignettes and manuals from this site.
-For your information, you can include vignettes when installing from GitHub by adding
+You can include building vignettes when installing from GitHub by adding

 If you use any of my packages in a published work, please cite.
 In addition to including a citation for R, you should always include citations for the individual packages that you use.
 You can get citations from within R with the command